ACastel21/MGT665-Final-assessment-submission/README.md

 This project uses a supervised linear regression model to predict HbA1c levels for Hispanic male patients based on features such as age, BMI, and physical activity.

 ## Problem Statement
 Diabetes disproportionately affects the Hispanic population.
 Predicting HbA1c values helps in early diagnosis and management.
-This project filters the dataset to focus solely on Hispanic males to provide targeted insight and health interventions.
+This project filters the dataset to focus solely on Hispanic males to provide informative, predictive for minority communities.

 ## Methodology
 - Filtered dataset for Hispanic males